ocripps24/doggo-clock/README.md

 8. Add '0' into time formatting when the unit is less than 10.
 This makes for a consistent format.
 - https://www.w3schools.com/js/tryit.asp?filename=tryjs_timing_clock

+9. Change the time doc to a button to enable switching between 12-hour and 24-hour functionality
+- I used several previous steps to help in the development of this step.